internetarchive/openlibrary/docs/appendices/dependencies.rst

 Dependencies
 ============

-The system requires a lot of third party programs as well as a whole bunch of Python libraries.
+The system requires a lot of third-party programs as well as a whole bunch of Python libraries.
 We have an installation script which you can run that will setup the entire thing for you but in order to run this script, the following packages have to be installed first.